 Our curriculum offers a wide spectrum of methods and research topics drawn from the different research groups and expertise of faculty within the Department (biogeochemistry and water resources, climate and tectonics, igneous petrology and volcanism).
 Students are mentored in the lab and in outdoor field experiences in independent studies, capstone research projects, and/or internships.
 From satellite imagery and climate modeling to laboratory experiments and petrographic studies to field observations and biogeochemical analysis of water resources, we focus on techniques, skills, and knowledge that prepares you for a diversified job market in the twenty first century.
 Individual academic advising and personalized curricula provide a wide range of elective offerings that are best suited for your career interests.

-Degree options include Bachelor of Science and Master of Science, as well as a minor in Earth Science.
-Students can focus their coursework in the areas of environmental geology, hydrogeology, and petrology/mineralogy.
+Degree options include Bachelor of Science, as well as a minor, in Earth Science.
+Students can focus their coursework in the areas of climate, environmental geology, and petrology/mineralogy.

 What Can I Do With a Major in Earth Science?

 Become a geologist, hydrologist, environmental scientist, environmental lawyer, geotechnical engineer, geochemist, geophysicist, meteorologist, seismologist, oceanographer, paleontologist, volcanologist—opportunities abound.
 For professional geoscientists, the median annual salary is $93,580, and employment growth outlook is 5%, faster than the average for all occupations.
 The American Geological Institute provides more career information.